Fabiano Caruana won the London Chess Classic at the Olympia Conference Centre.

 Michael Pein, the grandmaster who organises the London Chess Classic, explained: “It is better than any other human or any other computer ever created.
 It is called Alpha Zero and taught itself how to play and beat everyone in just four hours.

 “Chess changed a couple of days ago for the better.
-We have seen a few games that this Alpha Zero has played, and they were incredible and will tech us more about chess.”
+We have seen a few games that this Alpha Zero has played, and they were incredible and will teach us more about chess.”

 Looking ahead to the Candidates Tournament in March, of which the winner will challenge Carlsen for the world champion title, Caruana said: “I hope to be able to do well in the tournament but you never know what will happen.